DDMAL/key_modulation_dataset/README.md

 ## Licensing

 All the code in this repository is under the MIT License, except for the humdrum scores.
 All the scores are under the [CC BY SA 4.0](https://creativecommons.org/licenses/by/4.0/) License.
+The scores consist of all the files under the following folders:
+- `aldwell`
+- `kostka-payne`
+- `reger`
+- `rimsky-korsakov`
+- `tchaikovsky`

 ## Dataset